Inspiaaa/UnityHFSM/README.md

    ));
    ```

-2. Calling the `RequestStateChange` method: Instead of using Transition objects to manage transitions, each state can individually also manage its own transitions by directly calling the `RequestStateChange` method
+2. Calling the `RequestStateChange` method: Instead of using Transition objects to manage state changes, each state can individually also manage its own transitions by directly calling the `RequestStateChange` method.

    ```csharp
    fsm.RequestStateChange(state, forceInstantly: false);